The ultimate guide to what the land, sun, moon, stars, trees, plants, animals, sky and clouds can reveal – when you know what to look for.

 “It’s official, according to the Sunday Times, The Walker’s Guide is a bestseller.
 A massive thanks to all who have bought it, I hope you enjoy!”
 (From Tristan’s Twitter page).

-This book is published in the US in July 2015 under a different title:
+This book is published in the US and Canada under a different title:

 It is the same book, but with plants and animals changed to be more relevant in the US.